Subspace tracking for independent phase noise source separation in frequency combs: Theoretical framework

 \section{Theoretical framework}

-Optical frequency combs can be generated using a variety of different techniques \cite{Fortier20}.
-Irrespective of the generation technique, a common model to describe phase noise of the $m^{th}$ comb-line is based on an elastic-tape model \cite{Benkler:05}:

-where $m$ is an integer associated with a frequency comb line number and $s_1$ and $s_2$ refers to the first and second source of phase noise, respectively. $\phi^{s_1}(t)$ is the phase noise source (contribution) common to all frequency comb lines as it describes common mode phase fluctuations.
-The second term $\phi^{s_2}(t)$ describes the fluctuations of the repetition rate and is related to the timing fluctuations of the pulse train produced by the frequency comb, i.e.~timing jitter.
-However, as explained in \cite{Benkler:05,Paschotta06}, there are higher order terms related to the fluctuations of: 1) pulse-duration, 2) pulse-shape and 3) chirp.
-These higher order terms are denoted by $\phi^{H.O.T.}(m,t)$, and to obtain a more accurate description of the phase noise, Eq.~(\ref{eq:elastic tape model}) needs thereby to be modified accordingly:

-where $x_P(m)$ indicates functional dependence of higher order terms on $m$ and $P$ represents the total number of higher order terms.
-In general, the phase noise terms $\phi^{s_1}(t), \phi^{s_2}(t)$ and $\phi^{(H.O.T.)}(t)$ can be referred to as independent phase noise sources that contribute to the overall phase noise of the $m^{th}$ comb line $\phi^m(t)$.
-Identification and measurement of the independent phase noise sources would result in a complete phase noise characterization.
-This would also allow us to devise strategies to suppress various fluctuations and approach the ultimate stability.
-The objective of this paper is to develop a method able to identify, separate and measure the independent phase noise sources, $[\phi^{s_0}(t),\phi^{s_1}(t),\phi^{(H.O.T.)}(t)]$, contributing to the overall phase noise $\phi^m(t)$.
-To achieve this, a simultaneous phase noise measurement of $M$ different frequency comb lines, followed by DSP, is needed.
 We assume a multi-heterodyne balanced detection followed by an analogue-to-digital converter (ADC), see Fig.~\ref{fig:multi_het_setup}.
 By multi-heterodyne signal detection, it is implied that the optical frequency comb under test (CUT) is combined with either a local oscillator (LO) single-frequency laser or a LO optical frequency comb in a balanced receiver.
 We assume an ideal LO with zero phase noise.
-The detected, and sampled, beat signal after the ADC, which only contains phase noise contributions from CUT, becomes then:
+The detected, and sampled, beat signal after the ADC, which only contains phase noise contributions from the CUT, becomes then:

-where $k$ is a discrete time index and $T_s$ is sampling time inversely proportional to the sampling frequency, $F_s$, of the ADC, $T_s=1/F_s$. $M$ represents the total number of detected CUT comb-lines.
+where $k$ is a discrete time index and $T_s$ is sampling time inversely proportional to the sampling frequency, $F_s$, of the ADC, i.e.~($T_s=1/F_s$). $M$ represents the total number of detected CUT comb-lines.
 Without loosing generality, we assume it is an odd number.
-The offset between the central frequency of CUT and LO is denoted by $f_0$, $\Delta f$ is a frequency spacing between the detected beat signal comb-lines, $a_m$ is the amplitude of a frequency component $m$, $\phi^m_k$ is the phase noise associated with comb-line $m$ and $n_k$ is a measurement noise with Gaussian distribution.
-The measurement noise has zero mean and its variance, $\sigma^2_n$, contains contributions from the thermal and shot noise.
+The offset between the central frequency of CUT and LO is denoted by $f_0$, $\Delta f$ is a frequency spacing between the detected beat signal comb-lines, $a_m$ is the amplitude of a frequency component $m$, $\phi^m_k$ is the phase noise associated with comb-line $m$ and $n_k$ is an additive noise terms with Gaussian distribution.
+It has a zero mean and a variance, $\sigma^2_n$.